Bhavikom/Android-Interview-Questions-Answer/README.md

 	-> 3. Java Compatibility - It's Completely Interoperable With Java
 	-> 4. Eliminating Null References: - Safer Code
 	-> 5. Solution To Some Of Java’s Flaws

+2. How to declare a variable in Kotlin?

+	To declare a variable in Kotlin, either var or val keyword is used.
+Here is an example:

+	var language = "Hindi"
+	val score = 95

+	However, you can explicitly specify the type if you want to:

+	var language: String = "English"
+	val score: Int = 95

+4. Difference Between var and val

+	val (Immutable reference) - The variable declared using val keyword cannot be changed once the value is assigned.
+It is similar to final variable in Java.

+	var (Mutable reference) - The variable declared using var keyword can be changed later in the program.
+It corresponds to regular Java variable.

+	Here are few examples:

+	var language = "Hindi"
+	language = "English"
+	Here, language variable is reassigned to German.
+Since, the variable is declared using var, this code work perfectly.

+	val language = "Hindi"
+	language = "English"      // Error